 Financial Assistance & Aid Limits

-Q: Our outdoor track and field team began to practice in Spring 2020, but we never got the chance to compete in any competitions.
+Q: Our women's soccer team began to practice in fall 2020, but we never got the chance to compete in any competitions.
 Therefore none of our track and field student-athletes meet the definition of a varsity athlete for financial aid reporting purposes.
 How do we report financial aid if we technically did not have any varsity athletes?
-(Added 4/3/2020)
+(Updated October 2021)